McGuinty ministry

-The McGuinty ministry was the combined cabinet (formally the Executive Council of Ontario) that governed Ontario from October 23, 2003, to February 11, 2013.
-It was led by the 24th Premier of Ontario, Dalton McGuinty.
-The ministry was made up of members of the Ontario Liberal Party, which commanded at first a majority and later a minority in the Legislative Assembly of Ontario.
+The McGuinty ministry was the cabinet (formally the Executive Council of Ontario) Government of Ontario, a province in Canada, that was in office from October 23, 2003 to February 11, 2013.
+It was led by Ontario's 24th premier, Dalton McGuinty.
+The ministry consisted of members of the Ontario Liberal Party, which commanded for the first eight year a majority, and it in the final one-and-a-half year a minority of the seats in the Legislative Assembly of Ontario.